-Another case requiring the use of an interface could be, for example, when an electronic measuring device, e.g. a data measured by the multimeter to the computer.
+Another case requiring the use of an interface could be, for example, when an electronic measuring device, e.g. a 50 multimeter, is attached to a computer system to transfer the data measured by the multimeter to the computer.
 Particularly when long-term measurements or large volumes of data are involved is it necessary for the interface to support a high data transfer rate.

-an interface may be put to totally different uses.
+From these randomly chosen examples it can be seen that an interface may be put to totally different uses.
 It is therefore desirable that an interface be sufficiently flexible to permit attachment of very different electrical or electronic systems to a host device by means of the interface.
-To prevent operator error, it is also desirable that a service technician is not required to operate different interfaces in different ways for different applications but that, if possible, a universal method of operating the interface be provided for a large number of applications.
+To ${60}$ prevent operator error, it is also desirable that a service technician is not required to operate different interfaces in different ways for different applications but that, if possible, a universal method of operating the interface be provided for a large number of applications.

-route chosen in the second group of data acquisition systems for the interface devices was to specifically match the interface very closely to individual host systems or computer systems.
+To increase the data transfer rates across an interface, the route chosen in the second group of data acquisition systems 2 for the interface devices was to specifically match the interface very closely to individual host systems or computer systems.
 The advantage of this solution is that high data transfer rates are possible.
 However, a disadvantage is that the drivers for the interfaces of the second group are very closely matched to a single host system with the result that they generally cannot be used with other host systems or their use is very ineffective.
-Further, such types of interface have the disadvantage that they must be installed inside the computer casing to achieve maximum data transfer rates as 10 they access the internal host bus system.
+Further, such types of interface have the disadvantage that they must be installed inside the computer casing to achieve maximum data transfer rates as they access the internal host bus system.
 They are therefore generally not suitable for portable host systems in the form of laptops whose minimum possible size leaves little internal space to plug in an interface card.